Major: Associate in Arts/Associate in General Studies

 “I absolutely love media relations.
 It’s both an art and a science that you improve at the more you do,” she said.
 “I also served as the staff photographer, producing high-quality photos for print publication, web and social media.
 Because LMC is a nonprofit, I got to wear a lot of hats and produced various kinds of written content, which is always fun because it keeps you on your best game.”

-She is now the public relations and social media specialist for the Cultural Council of Palm Beach County, where she oversees public relations and social media programs.
-So far, Deadman-Arnst has streamlined the Council’s PR efforts, planned various in- and out-of-market influencer and press events, and grown the Council’s social media channels.
+She is now the communications manager for the Cultural Council of Palm Beach County, where she oversees the local arts agency’s local and national public relations program as well as social media strategy and supports internal project management and communications.
+So far, Deadman-Arnst has streamlined the Council’s PR efforts, managed various influencer activations and press events, and grown the Council’s social media channels.

 Deadman-Arnst is proud of her time at College of DuPage, a place she believes equips students for success from the moment they step on campus.